ilujade/Le_Basculement/README-en.md

 \- Ben ... where am I?
 I asked him slowly.
 \- In the infirmary room on my ship, Rey.
 \- In the infirmary room of your ship, I repeated.
 In my head, all the events went by.
 The battle.
 The dual.
 My alliance.
 The opening of the big door.
 The festivities.
 The festivities ?
-But what happened there so that I do not remember anything except my entry into the cave?
+But what happened there so that I don't remember anything except my entry into the cave?
 If I had lost consciousness again, how was it that only Ben was at my bedside?
 Where were Leia, Finn, Poe?
 All these questions made me suddenly come to my senses.
 Spontaneously, I straightened up.
 Sitting on my bed, I fixed Ben.
 \- Ben!
 Where are the others ?
 Where is your mother ?
 Finn?
 Poe?
 What happened ?!
 The caregiver was starting to worry about my reaction.
 One of them went to Ben and wanted to talk to him.
 But Ben, the ignorant, spoke to me.
 The man was silent.
 \- But,Rey, they're in the holds.
 Locked up, as your plan indicated, he replied, surprised.
 \- My plan, I repeated, with a sudden doubt as to what had really happened.
 Ben, please, tell me how was the end of the battle!
 Once again, the doctor wanted to intervene.
 But Ben cut him again and ordered him to stop interrupting this discussion, to leave us alone.
 The doctor bowed and ordered all the staff out.
 Once gone, Ben began his story.

 Still holding the gate of the cave open, he saw me fall, unconscious.
 But he had to wait for his troops to take possession of the gate controls inside the base to release his arms and come to see me.
 Seeing that I was unconscious but still alive, he took me aboard his ship to heal me.
 Meanwhile, his troops captured all the Resistance.
 And to make sure no one was left, they set fire to the base.
 Then everyone was taken aboard the ships parked near the planet.